Where to Stay in Siwa Oasis

 Mid-Range Palm Grove Lodges

 Several properties sit in or adjacent to the palm groves outside the town centre, offering a quieter base with more space and better views than the urban guesthouses.
 Bicycles are typically provided or available to hire.
-These properties vary in quality — some are well-run with attentive staff; others are more loosely managed.
-Budget EGP 700–1,800 ($14–36) for this tier.
-Booking ahead in peak season is advisable.
+The trade-off is distance from the town centre — a 10–15 minute bicycle ride to the market and restaurants.

 Practical Notes on Wi-Fi and Connectivity